 - 1/2 cup 1% milk

 - Freshly ground pepper

 - 1 teaspoon finely chopped fresh parsley

 Preheat oven to 400°F. Line a heavy baking sheet with foil and spray with cooking spray.

 In a medium bowl, combine ground chicken, bread crumbs, parmesan, parsley, egg, garlic, and salt.
 Mix thoroughly, and then divide into 12 equal portions.
 [See "Meatball Hack"]

-Put a a couple of tablespoons of grated cheese in the middle of a square of ham and fold the ham around it into a little pillow.
-Place the pillow on one side of the meatball and form the meat mixture around it so that the ham-n-cheese pillow is now in the middle of the meatball.
+Put a cube of cheese on one end of one strip of ham and roll it up with the cheese in the middle.
+Place the ham-covered cheese cube on one side of a prepared meatball and form the meat mixture around it so that the ham-n-cheese is now in the middle of the meatball.